Digital-Mercenaries-LLC/Digital-Mercenaries-LLC.github.io/collections/_consultation/follow-up.md

 Following the consultation, your dedicated Mercenary will provide you with a concise summary of the topics discussed.
-We value transparency and aim to keep you informed every step of the way.

 You can expect to receive this follow-up, along with the status of acceptance or rejection, no later than three business days after the consultation.